Skip to main content

 Step 4: Build Your Timeline

-Working backward from the event date keeps you from discovering critical deadlines after they've passed.
+Working backward from the event date keeps you from discovering critical deadlines after they have passed.

 The Corporate Event Timeline